“When the going gets tough, the tough get going.”

 Even though digital investments can pay off quickly across vital business metrics of revenue, cost, and customer satisfaction, continuing uncertainty about how to digitize, the associated costs, and the return on investment have kept many insurers from taking bold steps.
 Among the 1,800 companies in nine industries that BCG surveyed in 2019 for our annual Digital Acceleration Index—a tool to measure companies’ digital maturity—insurance scored an average of 47 out of 100, 14.5% below the financial institutions that, along with the tech sector, led other industries with an average score of 55.
 (All that said, we expect digitization in the industry to accelerate because many less-digitized companies and their distribution partners found themselves ill prepared to manage the COVID-19 crisis.
 Digitization has morphed from a discretionary, self-paced investment to an urgent business necessity.)

 Further analysis also shows that a higher level of digital maturity correlates strongly with performance.
 Digital champions surpass digitally lagging peers on several important business metrics, including client satisfaction, revenue growth, and expense reduction.
-For example, insurance companies using bionic approaches—techniques that marry the strengths of humans and machines, especially artificial intelligence (AI)—have boosted customer satisfaction to a net promoter score that is 43 points higher than that of digital laggards while reducing their expense ratios by an average of 5 percentage points, compared with 1 point for laggards.
+For example, insurance companies using bionic approaches—techniques that marry the strengths of humans and machines, especially artificial intelligence (AI)—have boosted customer satisfaction to a score that is 43 points higher than that of digital laggards while reducing their expense ratios by an average of 5 percentage points, compared with 1 point for laggards.

 These drivers lead to higher shareholder returns.
 (See Exhibit 6.)
 The link is so strong that we believe digital investment is not merely correlated to better performance but is a primary cause.